How to integrate Drift with your Marketing and Sales stack

 You'll also want to configure which field in Marketo will receive the information for the lead owner (the agent in Drift who booked a meeting with the site visitor, the agent who was in the conversation, and the agent who closed the conversation) In this example, Drift Conversation Owner is an example custom field we created in Marketo.

-In addition to connecting a Lead Owner, you also have the ability to connect Drift to your Marketo Programs so that your leads captured via Drift will transfer to Marketo.
+In addition to connecting a Lead Owner, you also have the ability to connect Drift to a specific Marketo Program so that your leads captured via Drift will transfer to Marketo.

-You also have the ability to sync your leads to Marketo via your bot playbooks, we have a dedicated help doc here that dives deeper into this.
+You also have the ability to sync your leads to a specific Marketo program via your bot playbooks, we have a dedicated help doc here that dives deeper into this.

 Skip to a section below if you are not a HubSpot user.